-Home batteries have never seemed like a smarter or more viable choice for households with solar since the Tesla Powerwall burst onto the scene less than two years ago.
-Soon after it wasn't just Tesla — other options were popping up on the market, a vast variety of batteries for different types of homes with different needs.
-We set out to speak to three early adopters of battery technology to see what it's like to live with solar batteries, to measure how its changed their energy use and — most importantly — their power bills.
+We set out to speak to three early adopters of battery technology to see what it’s like to live with solar batteries and measure how they have impacted their energy use and – most importantly – their power bills.

 Gizmodo’s Energy Smart Home series is powered by Hello Grid.
 Explore the Future of Australia’s smart energy network.